Meet Shelley L’Green

 Understanding my own nervous system, and how ADHD shaped my regulation, reframed everything.

-How I Support Families
+How I Support Girls, Women and Families Navigating ADHD

 Together, we explore nervous system patterns, sensory preferences, executive function, and emotional regulation in ways that feel practical and empowering.